divyaboggavarapu/Distributed-Systems/DS Project3/README.md

 ## Acknowledgements

-This project is developed by Divya Boggavarapu(1002086719) and Abhishek Reddy Yaramala(1002072996).
+This project is developed by Divya Boggavarapu.

 ## Requirements